This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 Buttery bar

-Buttery bar/cafe in First Cour
+Buttery bar/cafe in First Court

 Once available, you will need to set up an online account with Pearson VUE and register yourself for your test by the relevant deadline.